ysaakpr/panka/docs/E2E_IMPLEMENTATION_AND_TESTING_PLAN.md

 # End-to-End Implementation and Testing Plan

-This document provides a complete implementation and testing strategy for the deployer system, from initial setup through production deployment.
+This document provides a complete implementation and testing strategy for the panka system, from initial setup through production deployment.

 ---